PinkPunkPsychologies

 Flow, Happiness & Therapy: Why “Play Therapy” for Adults Is Urgently Needed

-The best part: The more we practice letting go, the more we improve - without trying so hard.
+Flow does not replace therapy, but it expands it by offering experiences words alone cannot provide; the more we practice letting go, the more we improve - without trying so hard.

 Read More